deepesdl/deepesdl-doc/docs/guide/datacubes/index.md

-# DeepESDL datacubes
+# DeepESDL data cubes

 DeepESDL provides a growing list of relevant variables for Earth System Science.
 Most of them have been derived from Earth Observation, but the compilation also includes model or re-analysis data if deemed useful.
-DeepESDL is very grateful to all data owners for kindly providing the data sets and allowing us to process, and redistribute them free of charge.
+DeepESDL is very grateful to all data owners for kindly providing the datasets and allowing us to process, and redistribute them free of charge.
-All datacubes generated and distributed by DeepESDL come without any warranty, neither from the owners, from the DeepESDL, nor from ESA.
+All data cubes generated and distributed by DeepESDL come without any warranty, neither from the owners, from the DeepESDL, nor from ESA.

-During ingestion into the DeepESDL, data sets are typically transformed in space and time to fit to the common grid of the data cube, a process that necessarily modifies the original data.
+During ingestion into the DeepESDL, datasets are typically transformed in space and time to fit to the common grid of the data cube, a process that necessarily modifies the original data.
 If you are looking for the original data, please